 Queen's College has a long-standing reputation for educating children from military families and is delighted to offer a Service Family Package to run alongside the MOD’s Continuity of Education Allowance (CEA).

-Forces’ Families on this package currently pay a maximum termly fee* of £805 (Senior) and £607.78 (Junior) per term, per child in addition to the CEA, which includes uniform, sports kit, meals, laundry and trips.
+Forces’ Families on this package currently pay a maximum termly fee* of £869.78 (Senior) and and £663.22 (Junior) per term, per child in addition to the CEA, which includes meals, laundry and local trips.

 Our co-educational, non-selective independent school set in 36 acres of beautiful grounds provides the perfect home-from-home combined with top-class schooling.